How are we making a difference?

-The Justice Desk (TJD) has impacted the lives of over 1,4 million people in just 8 short years.
+Justice Desk Africa (JDA) has impacted the lives of over 2 million people since 2013

-This includes the training and equipping of 263,452 people to become everyday activists who are actively leading their own change.
+This includes the training and equipping of over 600 000 people to become everyday activists who are actively leading their own change.

-During this time, TJD has released 49 advocacy videos and educational materials that have further educated people across South Africa, Zambia, Zimbabwe, and the rest of the world on their fundamental human rights.
+During this time, JDA has released 50+ advocacy videos and educational materials that have further educated people across Africa and the rest of the world on their fundamental human rights.

-These projects continue to positively impact the lives of survivors of rape and gender-based violence, young boys without positive male role models, as well as elderly, disabled, and sickly people from vulnerable, under-served communities.
+These projects continue to positively impact the lives of survivors of rape and gender-based violence, young boys at risk of joining gangs and without positive male role models, as well as elderly, disabled, and sickly people from vulnerable, under-served communities.

-Over the past three years, 1004 young girls who are survivors of rape and gender-based violence have received mental health support, human rights training and self-defense classes through The Mbokodo Project.
+Since 2013, over 3000 young girls who are survivors of rape and gender-based violence have received mental health support, human rights training and

-Through The Umoya Project, 1052 elderly, sick, disabled and abandoned people have received support and direct services from the TJD team and volunteers.
+Through the Umoya Project, over 1500 elderly, sick, disabled and abandoned people have received support and direct services from the JDA team and volunteers.

 JDA’s Youth Ambassadors Project is currently running in 20+ schools and has 400+ Youth Ambassadors, young people who we have mentored to become incredible defenders of human rights across Africa.